 If you’ve recently been in an accident, the last thing you wanted to see was a denial of your claim.
 Often insurance companies have a legitimate reason for denying claims.
 While having your claim denied may be frustrating, knowing why your claim was denied can help lead to resolution.
 When your insurance claim is denied, the insurance company must give you a valid reason for denial.
 The most common reasons for denial typically are:

 - Policy Coverage – In this instance, your insurance policy may not provide coverage for your type of claim.
 In some cases, for example, your accident may fall under collision coverage rather than liability coverage.
 On the other hand, insurance policies usually include a laundry list of items that aren’t covered.
 In that example the company may use an exclusion to claim your accident wasn’t covered by your policy.
+Before losing all your nerves, make sure you take action alongside your accident lawyer.
+If there is something you missed, you should identify it in no time.

 - Lapsed Coverage – In this case, it may be that the insurance premium was not paid at the time of the accident.
 Therefore, the insurance company may claim that there was a lapse in coverage, and at the time of the accident, no coverage existed.